 Solution: Having a business account will considerably help with your mortgage lender’s requirements.
 They also benefit your company by allowing you to keep track of all money that enters and leaves your properties, such as mortgage payments, rental incomes and all other related activities in one consolidated place.

 In order for the bank account to be compatible with mortgage lender requirements, make sure your account have features such as:

 - A UK account number

 - Direct Debit functionality

 - Ability to accept different payment types such as CHAPS, BACS and Faster Payments

 - And an IBAN and BIC for those based overseas

-What GetGround offers: GetGround provides a suitable bank account to every new company formed on its platform.
+What GetGround offers: GetGround provides a business account with a sort code and account number to every new company formed on its platform.

 Why do I need a registered office address?